Florida law provides that disorderly intoxication is a misdemeanor of the second degree punishable by up to 60 days in jail and a $500 fine.

-- Defendant endangered the safety of another person or property.
+- The defendant endangered the safety of another person or property.

 Alternatively, the prosecutor can provide that:

-- Defendant was intoxicated or drank any alcoholic beverage in a public place or in or upon a public conveyance; and
+- The defendant was intoxicated or drank any alcoholic beverage in a public place or in or upon a public conveyance; and

 Definitions in Florida’s Disorderly Intoxication Statute

 Under Florida law, the term “intoxication” means “more than merely being under the influence of an alcoholic beverage.”

 Instead, the term intoxication means “that the defendant must have been so affected from the drinking of an alcoholic beverage as to have lost or been deprived of the normal control of either [his] [her] body or [his] [her] mental faculties, or both.
 Intoxication is synonymous with ‘drunk.'”